Frank-ZY-Dou/Coverage_Axis/README.md

 # More Information
 ### Solve Coverage Axis in MATLAB
 The original optimization is solved by MATLAB.
-In this repo, we solve SCP by Scipy in Python. *I found the solver of MILP in scipy is a little unstable compared with the MATLAB one; please suggest if you have a more powerful solver or any idea for this.*
+In this repo, we solve SCP by Scipy in Python.
+*I found the solver of MILP in scipy is a little unstable compared with the MATLAB one; please suggest if you have a more powerful solver or any idea for this.
+Thanks ;)*
 ```angular2html
 f =  ones(1,medial_num);
 A =  -D;